manueleleonelli/bnmonitor/README.md

 Suppose we are interested in the probability that `Report = TRUE` and how this varies with respect to the probability that `Alarm = FALSE` conditional on `Fire = TRUE` and `Tampering = FALSE`.
-This can be coputed with the function `sensitivity`.
+This can be computed with the function `sensitivity`.

 ``` r
 sens <- sensitivity(bnfit = fire_alarm, interest_node = "Report", interest_node_value =  "TRUE" , node = "Alarm" , value_node = "FALSE", value_parents = c("TRUE","FALSE"), new_value = "all", covariation = "all")